IreneKilgannon/pands-weekly-tasks/README.md

 The overall aim of programming and scripting module is to teach the basics of Python programming.

-Eight tasks were assigned and each task was written in python.
-Some of the trickier assignments that needed more explanatory comments have a corresponding Jupyter notebook as shown in the table below.
+Eight tasks were assigned and each task was written in python using VScode.
+Some of the trickier assignments, that required additional comments have an associated Jupyter notebook ,as shown in the table below.

 | Week |File.py |Jupyter notebook (if any)|